tonyflo/videoflo/README.md

 ```
 python ready-to-film.py my-new-video -c ttt
 ```

+If you specified a location for screen recordings and screenshots in [settings.ini](settings.ini), this script will move these to a `screen` folder in the root of your project directory.

 The Trello card for this video will be moved to the **Film** board indicating that the video is ready to be filmed.
 If using Mac, this directory will be tagged with a **Film** tag.